 COMMON BRAND NAME(S): Nexium

 USES: Esomeprazole is used to treat certain stomach and esophagus problems (such as acid reflux, ulcers).
 It works by decreasing the amount of acid your stomach makes.
 It relieves symptoms such as heartburn, difficulty swallowing, and persistent cough.
 This medication helps heal acid damage to the stomach and esophagus, helps prevent ulcers, and may help prevent cancer of the esophagus.
 Esomeprazole belongs to a class of drugs known as proton pump inhibitors (PPIs).

-HOW TO USE: Read the Patient Information Leaflet if available from your pharmacist before you start taking esomeprazole and each time you get a refill.
+HOW TO USE: Read the Medication Guide and the Patient Information Leaflet if available from your pharmacist before you start taking esomeprazole and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.

 Do not crush or chew this medication.
 Swallow the capsules whole.
 If you have difficulty swallowing this medication whole, you may open the capsule and sprinkle the contents into a tablespoon of unheated applesauce.
 Swallow the applesauce mixture right away without chewing it.
 Do not prepare the mixture ahead of time for later use.
 Doing so may destroy the drug.